 Quick Answer

-- The standard drain hose line size is ½ inches and normally it is 6½ ft long flexible pipe.
+• The standard drain hose line size is ½ inches and is normally 6½ ft long flexible pipe.

 What Size is the Dishwasher Supply Line?

 The supply line is the metallic pipe, likely made of steel, that supplies water to the dishwasher.
-It is connected directly to the tap while the other connects to the inlet.
+One is connected directly to the tap, while the other connects to the inlet.

 Thus, it would help if you were careful not to confuse the water supply line and the inlet.
 Considering that the dishwasher uses principles of pressure in its operations, you must ensure that the supply line is of the recommended length and diameter.

 However, your supply line’s correct size depends on the main pipeline to your home.
-For instance, if the main pipeline is ¾ or 1 inch in diameter, its supply line size should be ¾ inch in diameter, while the other pipes should diameter approximately ½ inch.
+For instance, if the main pipeline is ¾ or 1 inch in diameter, its supply line size should be ¾ inch, while the other pipes should have a diameter of approximately ½ inch.

 In some cases, supply lines of higher diameter tend to cost more.
 However, that should not make you compromise on the correct size.
 Otherwise, you will have yourself to blame because of the low pressures experienced by the machine, which will result in poor performance.